 Molasses: The dark brown syrup left after sugar processing has milled out and crystallized the sugar for refining.
 After filtering, molasses may have sulfur added to kill bacteria, and stabilize it.
 Blackstrap molasses contains iron and traces of vitamins and minerals.

-Best Sugar Substitutes for Preventing Insulin Response
+Best Substitutes for Avoiding Insulin Response

 Hi